mkayala/gpssync/README.txt

 activities to be uploaded to one service or another, or adding a reference something old by hand.

+I'm too lazy to add copyright code to all of this, but I intend it to be as reusable as possible.
+With attribution, if possible, but whatever.
+There isn't a ton of good open source code against the RunKeeper HealthGraph API, so if this is useful to anyone writing something cool, that's great.

 *I have recently become aware that this part can also be done here: http://runkeeper.com/exportDataForm